DevOpsParthu/90DaysOfDevOps/2023/day16/day-16-solution.md

 - `-i` <input_tar_file_name>.tar: The `-i` flag stands for "input," specifying the input file containing the Docker image. `<input_tar_file_name>.tar` is the name of the tar archive file from which you want to load the Docker image.

-- Explanation: The `docker load` commands import an image from a tar archive.
+- **Explanation**: The `docker load` commands import an image from a tar archive.

+- *Finally move your tar file in to Docker directory using this command `mv nginx_file.tar Docker/`

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Happy Learning
+* Happy Learning

-Thanks For Reading! :)
+* Thanks For Reading! :)

--DevOpsParthu💝💥
+* -DevOpsParthu💝💥